 I was born in Jerusalem and brought up in several war-torn famine-struck countries.
-As an adult I have lived and worked in countries as diverse as America, Malawi, Switzerland and Lebanon, and am currently holed up on the Kentish coast.
-I have a Patterdale terrier, Mister Bonaparte, and two children, Shea, aged 26, and Isabella, aged 13.
+As an adult I have lived and worked in countries as diverse as America, Malawi, Switzerland and Lebanon, and am currently holed up in a beautiful Dorset village.
+I have a Patterdale terrier, Mister Bonaparte, and two children, Shea, aged 27, and Isabella, aged 14.

 Having turned my back on formal education at 16, I completed two courses in France and then entered the film business aged 17, working night shifts in Soho for Rank Video Services.
 Within two years, I was thriving as a freelance Film Location Manager (credits include a Working Title film ‘Paperhouse’), aged only 20.
 In 1988, I joined forces with Fierce Vision in Wapping, innovating the commercial uses for video within the fashion industry.
 Finding myself caught up in the Bosnian war while filming a pilot that retraces the steps of the first Crusaders, I was soon back in recession-hit England.
 And was next researching further documentaries, travelling the south and south-west counties with a horse and cart.

-In the early Nineties, after a year on the road, I worked on dozens of music videos for bands such as Oasis, Pulp, Moby, Phil Collins and Boyzone and then took myself back to college, where I studied Agricultural Business and Finance.
+In the early Nineties, after a year on the road, I worked on dozens of commercials and music videos for bands such as Oasis, Pulp, Moby, Phil Collins and Boyzone and then took myself back to college, where I studied Agricultural Business and Finance.
 This led to working in Africa, where, amongst other things, I grew tobacco for Malawi’s then dictator, Kamuzu Banda.
 I went on to become a rural property developer and wine exporter in South Africa and then spent four years setting up an innovative web-based conduit for commercial property owners and filmmakers in the UK.

 I have written a huge number of scripts for Fierce Vision and Sky Travel, as well as articles for magazines including Hampshire Life, Flybe and Society.
 And also produced a series of concept poetry albums with Hugh Vickers of The Orb.